 Kadikoy as it stands today is a bustling seaport.
-The main road arteries connecting the Asiatic and European sides fans out from the Kadikoy urban square.
-It also houses Haydarpasha central train station which connects Istanbul to Anatolia and the Middle east.nSites are primarily the generaters of builidng geometries.
+The main arteries connecting the Asian and European sides fans out from the Kadikoy urban square.
+It also houses the Haydarpasha Central Train station which connects Istanbul to Anatolia and the Middle East.
+Sites are primarily the generaters of building geometries.
 A place for purification was intended.
-Since 330 BC during the Hellenistic, Roman, Seljuck and finally Ottoman period, public baths has always been generators of social activities within the city culture.
-Especially in the times when the city culture and the level of civilization reached their peak the Administrations and Architects realised projects of great importance for these functions.
-The formerly unhealthy restrooms at Kadiköy Park urban Square were above the surface and had cretaed visual as well as functional problems.
-After talks with the Municipality and the former owner of the deteriorating restrooms; the municipality aggreed to hand responsibility of the new project to the owner of the restrooms.
-The plot was given by the Municipality of Kadikoy.
-The financial contributor as well as the contractor of the project comissioned the project to GA Architects as designers and concept leaders of the new underground public restrooms and the surrounding park area.
-As a first step GA Architects conceived restrooms that would be nestling underground (below the sea level), without disturbing the context of the site.
+During the Hellenistic, Roman, Seljuck and Ottoman periods, public baths were generators of social activities within the city culture.
+Especially in the times when the city culture and the level of civilization reached their peak administrations and architects realised there were projects of great importance.
+The former restrooms at Kadiköy Park Urban Square were above the surface and cretaed visual, healthy and functional problems.
+After talks with the Municipality and the former owner of the deteriorating restrooms, the municipality agreed to hand responsibility of new, project to the owner of the restrooms.
+The financial contributor as well as the contractor of the project comissioned GAD as designers and concept leaders of the new underground public restrooms and the surrounding park area.
+As a first step GAD conceived restrooms that would nestle underground without disturbing the appearance of the site.